TengfeiLiu966/tengfeiliu966.github.io/_pages/about.md

 # 🔥 News
 <span class='anchor' id='-news'></span>
+- *2026.02* : &nbsp; Our paper "BiOTPrompt: Bidirectional Optimal Transport Guided Prompting for Disease Evolution-aware Radiology Report Generation" has been accepted by CVPR 2026!
 - *2026.02* : &nbsp; Our paper "Aligning Collaborative View Recovery and Tensorial Subspace Learning via Latent Representation for Incomplete Multi-View Clustering" has been accepted by ICLR 2026!
 - *2026.01* : &nbsp; Our paper "CASE2KNOWLEDGE: STRUCTURED KNOWLEDGE-INFUSED PROMPTING FOR FAITHFUL RADIOLOGY REPORT GENERATION" has been accepted by ICASSP 2026!
 - *2025.11* : &nbsp; Our paper "MARE: Multimodal Analogical Reasoning for Disease Evolution-Aware Radiology Report Generation" has been accepted by AAAI 2026!